fishbrain/job-assignment-android-engineer/README.md

-# This repo contains the job assignment for potential Android developers at Fishbrain, you can apply for a job at: jobs@fishbrain.com

 ### FishBrain Catches Master/Detail

 The goal of this project is to assess Android development skills.
 It is designed to be challenging, and evaluate all aspects of development.